SolarNetworkFoundation/snf-projects/wsc/kiosk/setup/README.md

         $PWD:/tmp/overlay
 ```

+> :warning: **NOTE:** a Debian version equal to or higher than the target image OS is generally
+  required for `customize.sh` to work properly.
+Thus a Debian >= 11 system should be used in the
+  example given.
+Also, for a 64-bit target image OS a 64-bit host system works best.

 # Requirements

 The `customize.sh` script relies on a Debian based host system to run, with the following software